ridz1208/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/00 - Introduction to study parameters.md

 ### Overview
 This page covers how to set up Loris with basic parameters for research data.

-Most configuration settings are managed via LORIS' front-end Configuration Module (Admin menu).
+Most configuration settings are managed via LORIS's front-end Configuration Module (Admin menu).
 These configuration settings are stored and loaded from the Database `Config` and `ConfigSettings` tables.
 Some other configuration settings are also found in the file _project/config.xml_.

   > Note: Settings found in _config.xml_ take precedence over the Configuration Module.
 Older projects should ensure there is no overlap in settings between this file and the ConfigSettings table.